Josie and the Pussycats (comics): Alexandra Cabot and Sebastian

 Alexandra is technically a supporting character, but often overshadows the rest of the cast in both the comics and the cartoons.
-She is Alexander's fraternal twin sister in the comics; the 1970 cartoon series does not establish the siblings as twins, nor which sibling is older.
+She is Alexander's fraternal twin sister in the comics; the 1970 cartoon series does not establish the siblings as twins, but that Alexandra is the younger sibling.

 Alexandra is usually depicted as having black hair with a white lightning-bolt shaped stripe running through the middle of it, giving her ponytail a slight impression of a skunk's tail.
 In some early comics, however, she sports a short bob minus the streak.

 In contrast to the good-natured girls in the Pussycats, Alexandra is cynical, hateful, cantankerous, mean, offensive, rude, envious, scheming and self-centered.
-She is insanely jealous of the Pussycats, especially Josie, about whom she never has a kind word.
+She is insanely jealous of the Pussycats, especially Josie, who she never has a kind word about.
 Despite having no vocal or musical talent at all, Alexandra desperately wants to be a star; her conditions for joining the Pussycats were that she be made the lead and that the band be renamed Alexandra's Cool Time Cats.

 Alexandra has an enormous crush on Alan M., and often tries to steal him away from Josie.
 In the comics, although she is not particularly fond of her brother, Alexandra often joins forces with him to separate Alan M. and Josie, which would benefit both siblings, since Alexander is interested in Josie.
 Alexandra's personality in the cartoon is largely unchanged.